dcastro/dcastro.github.io/blog/_posts/2017-09-09-on-emptiness-correctness-and-reasoning.md

 ## Correctness

-The point of having a type system is to have it verify the correctness of our code, to have it proof that certain properties of our system hold.
+The point of having a type system is to have it prove the correctness of our code, to have it prove that certain properties of our system hold.
 In order to do that, we embed as many rules as possible in it, we tell it what is legal and what isn't.
 Our job is not only to model a given domain and to make legal states representable but also to [make illegal states unrepresentable][illegal-states].